Tsar36/Projects/Azure/dotnet/ReadIT/README.md

 dotnet publish -o publish
 ```
 - then your code is ready to deploy to VM.
-- configure the local server (IIS)
+- configure the local server (IIS) with 'Web server' role.

 ### Run the project localy (inventory and catalog):
 ```bash